clawjelly/UVIIRV_Blender_Exporter/README.md

 - **Export Name:** This shows the filename formatted from the data according to the standards set out by ViridianGames.
 - **Export Format:** OBJ or GLTF.
 At the moment only OBJ is supported.
 - **Shape ID:** The number of the shape.
 The engine references that.
-- **Frame Number:** If you have more than one frame.
-I haven't tested that one, so leave at 0 for now.
+- **Frame Number:** The frame number.
+(Shapes can have multiple frames, which represent animation, variants, etc.)
 - **DrawType:** Leave this at mesh.
 - **Tweak Pos/Tweak Dims:** Use this to change the relative offset/scale
 - **Rotation**: Sets the ingame z-rotation